shakebugs/shake-docs/docs/android/crash-reports/deobfuscation.md

 ## Using the script

-If you would like to do this automatically, you can do it via script.
+If you would like to do this automatically, you can do it via script:

 <Tabs
   groupId="OS"